TomBruns/PayAwayReadMe/README.md

 + This application interacts with the `Cloud hosted` Business Services thru a set of REST WebAPIs.

++ The following third-party libraries were used:
+    + PhoneNumberKit
+    + CurrecyText
+    + Alamofire
+    + SwiftyJSON

 ![AppArch](Images/two_bubble.jpg?raw=true) &nbsp; **Mobile Brower Payment Page**
 + The Payment Page is written in [Blazor WebAssembly](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) v3.2